dfeinberg922/Company-Research-FinTech/README.md

 ## Recommendations
 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
-    - I would suggest Square offer customers an option to stake their assets as a way to generate yield.
+    - While Square has gotten involved in the cryptocurrency space, their focus primarily is on gathering resources and organizing teams in order to further develop and improve upon existing technologies.
+If I were to advise the company, I would suggest Square offer customers an option to stake their assets as a way to generate yield.
 This would             provide Square and Square’s customers an opportunity to generate a yield on the assets which otherwise would just sit there.
 Square could utilize a decentralized network, such as THORChain, for staking crypto assets.
 * Why do you think that offering this product or service would benefit the company?
     - I think this service would benefit the company in two major ways: 1) more prospective customers would find Square’s       services attractive, especially given the fact that commercial banks are offering very little interest; and, 2)           this would provide Square with an opportunity to generate more income.
 * What technologies would this additional product or service utilize?
     - As mentioned above, this service would involve utilizing a decentralized liquidity network such as THORChain.
 * Why are these technologies appropriate for your solution?
     - These technologies are appropriate for the solution because Square prides itself as a company which offers               financial services not offered by traditional financial companies.
 This service would be provided through the use of a decentralized network, which further enables customers to have easier access to capital.

 ### Research Material
 * https://www.statista.com/topics/3242/square/#dossierSummary__chapter3